 Have you ever received an email or a phone call from someone saying you've won a financial prize or have an unexpected inheritance coming your way?
 Sometimes these calls may appear to come from a government official or a lawyer's office.
 Often, they're located in a different part of the country—or a different country altogether.

-Learn how to recognize four common types of scams today's fraudsters use and what you can do to keep yourself and your sensitive information safe.
+Learn how to recognize four common types of scams that today's fraudsters use and what you can do to keep your bank accounts safe.

 If someone says they're calling from a well-known tech company, such as Microsoft, Apple or your internet service provider, you might want to think twice before giving them any information.
 Microsoft and Apple specifically would never call you unless you contacted them with a request first.

-Typical signs of fraudsters using this type of scam include:
+Typical signs of fraudsters using this type of phone scam include:

 - Suggesting you have malware or a virus on your computer